It's cold outside! Do your joints hurt?

 Winter snow scene on UChicago campus

-I often see patients who experience stiffness, aches and pains as the weather changes, especially with the falling temperatures of winter.
-Though I know that the weather does not impact everyone, I wanted to share several steps you can take to be more comfortable and reduce your risk when the weather turns cold.
+Stiffness, aches and pains are often associated with changes in weather, especially the falling temperatures of winter.
+Understanding why certain people react to weather changes and others do not is unclear, but there are several steps you can take to be more comfortable and reduce your risk when the weather turns cold.

 Why does the cold cause pain and stiffness?